 Up to 40 students, at the discretion of the Directors.

 both classical and jazz/pop styles as well as all forms of

 improvisation.
 This combination of skills is rare; furthermore,

 judges are chosen for their ability to work well with young

 people and provide useful, learned and positive feedback, both

 If you are a junior or senior in high school and considering colleges, your participation in this festival can double as an official audition to the Colorado Mesa University music program.
 Contact Dr. Houle.

 We need and appreciate your generous support!

-Donations have tax benefits.
+Donations are quick & convenient and may have tax benefits.

 We wish to extend our sincere thanks to our two newest sponsors: